sigij5/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).

+Closures are a js property in which a child function may reach outside of it's scope for the value of a variable that has already been terminated.

 2. Study the following code, then answer the questions below.

 ```js